saturdaifever/PluginsParty/readme.md

 * Use plugins made for ChatGPT with other LLMs 🌐

 *Don't get too excited!
-Available plugins are limited, but this will help change that!
-And what a catchy introduction! 🎶
+Available plugins are limited, but it wont last!
+And what a catchy intro! 🎶

 ## The Goal